-Dan Mahowny was a rising star at the Canadian Imperial Bank of Commerce.
-At twenty-four he was assistant manager of a major branch in the heart of Toronto's financial district.
-To his colleagues he was a workaholic.
-To his customers, he was astute, decisive and helpful.
+Dan Mahowny (Philip Seymour Hoffman) was a rising star at the Canadian Imperial Bank of Commerce.
+At twenty-four, he was Assistant Manager of a major branch in the heart of Toronto's financial district.
+To his colleagues, he was a workaholic.
+To his customers, he was astute, decisive, and helpful.
 To his friends, he was a quiet, but humorous man who enjoyed watching sports on television.
 To his girlfriend, he was shy but engaging.
-None of them knew the other side of Dan Mahowny--the side that executed the largest single-handed bank fraud in Canadian history, grossing over $10 million in eighteen months to feed his gambling obsession.Written by
+None of them knew the other side of Dan Mahowny, the side that executed the largest single-handed bank fraud in Canadian history, grossing over ten million dollars in eighteen months to feed his gambling obsession.Written by

 Sujit R. Varma

 24 of 28 people found this review helpful.

 Was this review helpful to you?